xarray-contrib/xarray-simlab/doc/run_model.rst

 This section shows how to create new settings (either from scratch or from existing settings) and run simulations with :class:`~xsimlab.Model` instances, using the xarray extension provided by xarray-simlab.
-We'll use here the simple advection models that we have created in section :doc:`create_model`.
+We'll use here the simple advection models that we have created in Section :doc:`create_model`.

 .. ipython:: python